trisulnsm/dinodoc/trisuldocs/docs/ag/context/access_points.md

 Access points help connect protocols to ports.
 The common use case is to specify NetFlow ports for each protocol.

+They Control how protocols are mapped to ports and other entities.
+Access points map protocols to ports.
+For example if you want to decode UDP port 5556 as Netflow you can edit UDP then map Port 5556 to the Netflow protocol.

 ## Access Point List

 Login as `admin` user to view the access points list.